 Over the ensuing years, additional blocks of cabernet sauvignon were planted.
 We also grafted one parcel of merlot over to cabernet sauvignon.
 This increased the tonnage of cabernet sauvignon being harvested.
 In 2008, we brought back a varietal designation and a more clearly stated “Estate” on the label to connect the wine to its origin at Monte Bello.
 We have continued to improve this wine’s style over the years as we have more thoroughly separated the vineyard parcels that go to either the Estate Cabernet Sauvignon or the Monte Bello.
 We also renovated the crush station at Monte Bello in 2009 to include a more gentle method for receiving, de-stemming, and sorting the fruit.
 This resulted in better tannin management in the fermenters.

 On rare occasion, depending on the weather of the growing season, some areas on the margin can move from Estate Cabernet to Monte Bello and vice versa.
 Once assembled, both are sent to American oak barrels for extensive aging.
 Longer time in barrel is preferred over the use of tannin fining ingredients such as fresh egg whites or gelatin.
-Once bottled, the Estate Cabernet Sauvignon will have six-to-eight months of additional aging in the bottle prior to release.
+Once bottled, the Estate Cabernet Sauvignon will age in the bottle for six to eight months prior to release.
 Though appealing at release, it can generally support continued bottle age over a 10 to 15 year period of time.
-Like Monte Bello, it evolves and reveals so much more complexity with time, but hits a plateau of secondary flavor sooner than Monte Bello.
+Like Monte Bello, it evolves and reveals so much more complexity with time, but hits a plateau of secondary flavor sooner than Monte Bello does.